 To access wireless internet, you will need to add the wireless connection to your computer.

-Once that is complete, you should be able to connect to the Thiel wireless networks.
 If you run into any issues setting up your connection, contact the I.T.
 Solution Center at x4000.
 Please follow the guidelines on how to be a good Wi-Fi citizen.

 If would like to connect your media/gaming device to the wireless network you will need to connect to the Thiel Gaming network using the instructions below: